guillermooo/sublime-undocs/source/file_management/file_management.rst

 Goto Anything Operators
 -----------------------

-Goto Anything understands several operators.
+Goto Anything accepts several operators.
 All of them can be used
 on their own or after the search term.